SRugina/compriser/README.md

 These files are where the javascript code that defines the variables/functions that are inserted into the template files resides. file ending: `.js`

 Each template file can have a 'master' component that is named the same as the template file.
-In this, all the variables the template uses are defined (TODO: unless it is a global variable).
+In this, all the variables the template uses are defined.

-If a template file does not have a 'master' component, it will be outputed as-is but as a .html file when compiled (TODO: except for global variables).
+If a template file does not have a 'master' component, it will be outputed as-is but as a .html file when compiled.

 If a component is not named the same as a template file, it is an 'add-on' component.
 It can be used in other components e.g. a general layout component.